The Fenway Foundation, focusing on Genetics, Health and a Rescue program for Friesian Horses.

 FHS Registration Recognized by International Friesian Show Horse Association

-Letters for naming your 2014 foals are T, U, or V
+Letters for naming your 2015 foals are W, X, Y or Z

 FHS APPROVED & PROVISIONALLY APPROVED STALLIONS